Email FacebookTwitterMenu burgerClose thin

 How Much Does a $250,000 Annuity Pay?

-Here are three reasons when another investment vehicle might be a better fit:
+Here are three situations when another investment vehicle might be a better fit:

-• You don’t have the savings to purchase an annuity: If you want to purchase an annuity upfront, that’s a significant chunk of change.
-Without the necessary premium, you can’t move forward with an annuity.
+• You don’t have the savings to purchase an annuity: An annuity requires a significant upfront investment.
+Without the necessary premium, it may not be an option.

-• You have a short life expectancy: If you anticipate a shorter lifespan, then an annuity likely isn’t the best option for your dependents.
+• You have a short life expectancy: If you expect a shorter lifespan, an annuity may not benefit your dependents.

 Bottom Line